bartvm/nmt/README.md

 # Neural machine translation

 Repository to collect code for neural machine translation internally at MILA.
 The short-term objective is to have an attention-based model working on multiple GPUs (see [#6](https://github.com/bartvm/nmt/issues/6)).
 My proposal is to base the model code of Cho's for now (see [#1](https://github.com/bartvm/nmt/issues/1), because it has simpler internals than Blocks that we can hack away at if needed for multi-GPU.

 To have a central collection of research ideas and discussions, please create issues and comment on them.

 ## Training on the lab computers

 To train efficiently, make sure of the following:

 * Use cuDNN 4; if cuDNN is disabled it will take the gradient of the softmax on the CPU which is much slower.
 * Enable CNMeM (e.g. add `cnmem = 0.98` in the `[lib]` section of your `.theanorc`).

-Launching with Platoon can be done using `platoon-launcher nmt gpu0 gpu1 -c config.json`.
+Launching with Platoon can be done using `platoon-launcher nmt gpu0 gpu1 -c="config.json 4"` where 4 is the number of workers..
 To watch the logs it's wortwhile to alias the command `watch tail "$(ls -1dt PLATOON_LOGS/nmt/*/ | head -n 1)*"`.

-Starting a single GPU experiment is done with `python nmt_singly.py config.json`.
+Starting a single GPU experiment is done with `python nmt_single.py config.json`.

 ## WMT16 data